AAAA Battery - Dimensions, Features, and Replacements

 AAAA Battery vs 6LR61 (E-Type) 9V Battery

-6LR61 (E-Type, 9-volt, PP3) battery is a 9 volts flat battery featuring physical dimensions of (H x L x W) 48.5 x 26.5 x 17.5 mm.
+The 6LR61 (E-Type, 9-volt, PP3) battery is a 9-volt flat battery with the physical dimensions (H x L x W) 48.5 x 26.5 x 17.5 mm.

 Internally, the 6LR61 battery often contains six LR61 batteries connected in series, hence the name.
 Again, some devices come with a battery holder supporting the use of six AAAA batteries instead of one 6LR61 battery.